-The name of a variable should be unique within its own scope.
+The name of a variable MUST be unique amongst the names of all variables defined within the same immediately enclosing scope.
+This requirement MUST be statically enforced..
 Variable names are NCNames (as defined in XML Schema specification) but in addition they MUST NOT contain the "." character.
-This restriction is necessary because the "." character is used as a delimiter in variable names in BPEL's default binding to XPath 1.0 (i.e. the binding identified by "urn:oasis:names:tc:wsbpel:2.0:sublang:xpath1.0").
+This restriction is necessary because the "." character is used as a delimiter in variable names in BPEL's default binding to XPath 1.0 (i.e. the binding identified by

+"urn:oasis:names:tc:wsbpel:2.0:sublang:xpath1.0").
 The delimiter separates the WS-BPEL message type variable name and the name of one of its WSDL message parts.
-The concatenation of the WSDL message variable name, the delimiter and the WSDL part name is used as an XPath variable reference which manifests the XML

-Infoset of the corresponding WSDL message part.
+The concatenation of the WSDL message variable name, the delimiter and the WSDL part name is used as an XPath variable reference which manifests the XML Infoset of the corresponding WSDL message part.
 Variable access follows common lexical scoping rules.
 A variable resolves to the nearest enclosing scope, regardless of the type of the variable.
 If a local variable has the same name as a variable defined in an enclosing scope, the local variable will be used in local assignments and/or getVariableProperty functions.